 DSM-defined trauma is unlikely to occur at these events unless there’s actual or threatened violence involved (e.g., 1, 2, 3, 4).
 It’s important to avoid watering down the term trauma through misuse in situations where it doesn’t apply.
-However, fear of acute trauma doesn’t typically drive the opposition to political extremists on campus.
-The fear is that political extremists will use campus appearances to spread discriminatory beliefs that perpetuate social inequities.
+However, I don’t think fear of acute trauma typically drives the opposition to political extremists on campus.
+I think the fear is more commonly about political extremists using campus appearances to spread discriminatory beliefs that perpetuate social inequities.
 The sense of threat comes from historical knowledge about the uses of propaganda, and it’s amplified when violent acts are carried out that reference this propaganda (e.g., 1, 2, 3, 4).
 Some political extremists explicitly state that they’re trying to recruit college students to their causes (1, 2) and have developed strategies for persuading people through coded language (e.g., 1, 2, 3).
 Despite trauma being an unlikely consequence of these speeches, there is a robust literature showing that experiences of discrimination are related to worse mental and physical health (e.g., 1, 2, 3)* and that people can have physiological stress responses when exposed to discrimination and racism.** For example, it’s been proposed that these types of stress responses contribute to birth outcome disparities between Black and White women in the United States (e.g., 1, 2).

 What should universities do?

 1) Actions should be individually-tailored for the particular university and involve discussion with students and faculty, instead of something pushed top-down from administrators.
 Include mental health experts in these conversations.